shershah1024/enisa-breach-calculator/README.md

 4. **Breach Details**: Provide information about how the breach occurred
 5. **View Results**: See risk level and required actions

-## Based on ENISA Methodology
+## Based on GDPR Requirements

-This calculator implements the European Union Agency for Cybersecurity (ENISA) personal data breach notification methodology, helping organizations comply with GDPR Article 33 and 34 requirements.
+This calculator implements a comprehensive risk assessment methodology to help organizations comply with GDPR Article 33 and 34 requirements for data breach notifications.

 ## License